 garden cleanup: targeting mice and voles

 ANDRE JORDAN’S DOODLE up top is funny, but I don’t have much sense of humor about mice (because of their strong link to the chain of Lyme disease transmission) or voles (who are relentless chewers of bark—as are mice).
-Lately readers in many areas have been telling me it’s the worst mouse year in recent memory, and yes, here, too.
-How I work aggressively in fall to reduce the garden’s population of mice and meadow voles.
+How I work aggressively year-round, but especially in fall, to reduce the garden’s population of mice and meadow voles.

-For mice and meadow voles, it’s essential to install fine-gauge hardware-cloth collars (or heavy plastic ones) around young trees, in particular (though these and other rodents will chew wood young or old if hungry), and especially to make sure that the immediate area at the base of trees is clear.
-Mow low around woody plants that are planted in grassy areas, and remove weeds so there’s a ring of bare soil or at most a little mulch around the base.
+For mice and voles, it’s essential to install fine-gauge hardware-cloth collars (or heavy plastic ones) around young trees, in particular, though these and other rodents will chew wood young or old if hungry.
+It’s especially to make sure that the immediate area at the base of trees is clear.
+Friends with orchards do not allow turf to grow right up against their trees, for instance.
+Mow low around woody plants that are planted in grassy areas, or remove the immediate circle or strip of turf, and also remove weeds so there’s a ring of bare soil or at most a little mulch around the base.

-Starting late August each year, I accelerate my trapping of these rodent pests.
+I trap all year in areas around the house, and in spots where I see evidence of activity.
+Then starting late August each year, I accelerate my trapping of these rodent pests before everyone looks for winter digs.
 I have some tricks—including an idea for a box built to enclose mousetraps that I borrowed from the sustainable farming expert Eliot Coleman—who recommends baitless traps for voles.
 I use peanut butter.
-I never use poison bait; releasing that into the environment is anything but natural or organic.
+I never use poison bait, known as rodenticides; releasing that into the environment is anything but natural or organic, and represent a danger to pets, children and also to wildlife.

 The boxes are very simple, with a mouse hole in one or two sides, and a removable lid (above, the lid upturned shows how it has small pieces of wood screwed to each side to make it fit when set in place).
 Mine were made of scrap lumber.
 Coleman likes Intruder-brand traps; I’m a Snap-E fan (below).
 Both brands are reusable for a long time and can be washed, and you can find them at a great cost savings if you buy in bulk, as you will need a dozen or more even for a smallish garden (I buy a box of 24 every couple of years).